lexy-ai/lexy/.github/pull_request_template.md

 - [ ] Run `make run-tests` and verify that all tests pass
 - [ ] Run `examples/tests.ipynb` and verify that there are no errors
-- [ ] Run `examples/tutorial.ipynb` and verify that the tutorial works as expected
 - [ ] Run `examples/images.ipynb` and verify that the tutorial works as expected